ENO-Based High-Order Data-Bounded and Constrained Positivity-Preserving Interpolation: Numerical Experiments

 \subsection{2D Example: Runge Function}

-The 2D example uses an extended version of the 1D Runge function defined in equation \ref{eq:1d_runge} to give
+The 2D example uses an extended version of the 1D Runge function defined in Equation (\ref{eq:1d_runge}) to give

 Tables \ref{tab:f7_PCHIP} and \ref{tab:f7_DBI_PPI} show $L^{2}$-errors and convergence rates when approximating the 2D Runge function $f_{7}(x,y)$ using the uniform and LGL meshes.
 Table \ref{tab:f7_PCHIP} compares PCHIP against DBI, and PPI with a target degree $d=3$.
 Table \ref{tab:f7_DBI_PPI} focuses on high-order interpolants using the DBI and PPI methods.
 Both the DBI and PPI methods have smaller errors compared to the PCHIP approach.
 As the target polynomial degree increases, the PPI method gives better approximation results compared to DBI and PCHIP.

+The errors in the DBI method drop more slowly than PPI when more mesh points are used because the PPI method uses higher degree interpolants compared to the DBI method.
+The bounds on the interpolants and $\bar{\lambda}_{j}$ for data-boundedness (DBI) are more restrictive than the bounds for positivity (PPI).
+In Tables \ref{tab:f7_DBI_PPI} and \ref{tab:f1_DBI_PPI}, when going from $d=8$ to $16$ with $N=65$, $129$, and $257$ the relaxed nature of the PPI method allows for more stencil points to be used to construct the final interpolant for each interval.
+However, the conditions for data-boundedness are more restrictive and do not allow for more stencil points to be added when going from $d=8$ to $16$.